-So, my dearest friend is J. I won’t mince my words, I’ll cut straight to the chase: I suspect that J keeps me alive.
+My dearest friend is J. I won’t mince my words, I’ll cut straight to the chase: I suspect that J keeps me alive.
 We have known each other for three years.
-That may not sound like long but it’s an aeon to me (when I think about how long I’ve known my friends B and H it feels like geological time).
+That may not sound like long but it’s an aeon to my mind (we enter the realm of geological time when I think about how long I’ve known B and H).

 J lives just up the road from me.
 She works at home as a translator.
 She interprets when there is demand for it (it pays much better).
 J is complex.
 Especially when it comes to relationships.
 She often dreams cripplingly sad dreams about love.
 But gets an allergic reaction at the sight of a couple walking along in silence by the river.